emonson/SamVis/README.md

 `http://servername.sub.school.edu:9000/allellipses?basis=1`

-in my ajax call, which is considered "same origin".
+in my ajax call, the former of which is considered "same origin".

 ## Apache Startup